he-juan/WFU_ScreenShare/README.md

 - Failed to set remote description: InvalidAccessError: Failed to execute 'setRemoteDescription' on 'RTCPeerConnection':
 Failed to set remote answer sdp: The order of m-lines in answer doesn't match order in offer.
-Rejecting answer.
+Rejecting answer.[done]

 处理：收到sdp后，设置时，要修改mid为原来的值

 - Failed to set remote description: InvalidAccessError: Failed to execute 'setRemoteDescription' on 'RTCPeerConnection':
-Failed to set remote offer sdp: The order of m-lines in subsequent offer doesn't match order from previous offer/answer.
+Failed to set remote offer sdp: The order of m-lines in subsequent offer doesn't match order from previous offer/answer.[done]